 Crash Analysis (FROM 2014 PLAN)

 As part of the University District Traffic Circulation Study (UDTCS), CUUATS conducted an extensive analysis of pedestrian, bicycle, and motor vehicle crashes within the University District from 2006-2010.
 The crash data, obtained from the IDOT Division of Traffic Safety, were analyzed for trends over time, accounting for changes in traffic volume, to identify safety issues related to existing infrastructure.
+A

 According to the UDTCS Existing Conditions Report, there were 162 crashes involving either a pedestrian or bicycle in the University District between 2006 and 2010, and “bicycle crashes exceeded the number of pedestrian crashes each year.”27 Graph 1 shows the trend in number of crashes per year, broken down by pedestrian and bicycle, and Table 1 shows the breakdown of crash severity for all bicycle and pedestrian crashes by year.
 The levels of severity range from fatal crashes, injury crashes ranked from most severe (A-Injury) to least severe (C-Injury), and Property Damage Only (PDO) crashes.
 It is notable that only six PDO crashes were reported.
 There is likely a high volume of unreported bicycle crashes.